babyisun/NBAer/README.md

 # NBAer
-A Mini Program for wechat.It share information of NBA.
+## A Mini Program for wechat.It share information of NBA.
+It will continue to do next month.